PATCH: optparse: add keep_unknown option

 In my bug report and a patch I proposed some specs for optparse behavior in this case, but they weren't yet accepted or declined.

-Updated by felipec (Felipe Contreras) 29 days ago
+Updated by felipec (Felipe Contreras) over 1 year ago

 - File 0003-optparse-properly-keep-dash-dash.patch 0003-optparse-properly-keep-dash-dash.patch added